 As mentioned earlier, it is recommended that you have annual maintenance done on your well system to get the best performance from your well for as long as possible.
 Have a qualified professional examine and assess the functioning of your well.

 This professional will check for:

-- Bacteria or other forms of contaminants
+- Bacteria and other contaminants

 4. Avoid Hazardous Substances